Driving abroad: what you need to know

 Pay particular attention at junctions and roundabouts, where driving on the opposite side can be confusing at first, and always proceed with caution.
 Gibraltar and Cyprus are the only two European nations outside the UK where you drive on the left.

-Holding and carrying a full UK driving licence is all you should need to drive in Europe, but authorities may want you to have held it for at least one year.
+Holding and carrying a full UK driving licence (the card) is all you should need to drive in Europe, but authorities may want you to have held it for at least one year.
 Hiring a car abroad can also be very expensive if you’ve only recently passed your driving test.
-Ensure you also carry photo ID at all times – typically your passport is ideal.
+Ensure you also carry photo ID at all times – typically your passport.

 What do you need to have in your car when driving in Europe?